Camper Parent Questions

 What if my camper needs to leave a day early?

 We want every camper and volunteer to get the best experience at camp, and it is best if they stay for the entire session.
-We ask that you make every effort to allow your son or daughter to stay the entire session.
-If you need to leave a day early, please notify Mark at mark@campconquest.com or (901) 545-CAMP (2267).
+We ask that you make every effort to allow your camper to stay the entire session.
+If you need to leave a day early, please notify Tony at tony@campconquest.com or (901) 545-2267 (CAMP).

 How many weeks of camp do we offer?